kuba-budzynski/kuba-budzynski/README.md

-<h1 align="center">Hi 👋,   I'm Kuba</h1>
+<h1 align="center">Hi 👋</h1>
+<h2 align="center">My name is Kuba</h2>
 <h3 align="center">I'm a third-year computer science student at Wroclaw University of Science and Technology.
 My main point of interest is frontend but I certainly don't mind working at the back.
-Current favourite stack is Next.js/TailwindCSS and Node.js/Express/TypeScript/MongoDB but also Sping with Java/Kotlin</h3>
+Current my favourite stack to work with is *Next.js/TailwindCSS* and *Node.js/Express/TypeScript/MongoDB* but also Sping with *Java/Kotlin* </h3>

-<h4 align="left">I'm working mainly in JavaScript and Java/Kotlin but I do not shy from any kind of technology.
-Some of my repos are private, mostly containing projects from my CS classes but if you need access to any for some reason - hit me up</h4>
+<h4 align="left">I'm working mainly in *JavaScript* and *Java/Kotlin* but I do not shy from any kind of technology.
+Some of my repos are private, mostly containing projects from my CS classes but if you need access to any for some reason - **hit me up** </h4>

 - 🔭 I’m currently working on **my degree**